 Most of the displaced people in Gaza head south, like us.
 We drive for almost two hours until it becomes dark.
 It is the profound blackness of a place without electric lights.
 We’d been afraid that we wouldn’t reach safety, but thank God we are here.

 This place is safer than Gaza City, but there are still rocket attacks, including one right in front of our building.
-We are tightly packed into a relative’s small apartment, all 29 members of my extended family, including six children under the age of four, two of whom are mine.
+We are tightly packed into a relative’s small apartment, all 29 members of my extended family, including six children under the age of 4, two of whom are mine.

 The town’s water supply has been cut off, but the apartment building pumps a little water every four days.
 Because there are so many of us, it lasts for only two days.
-We use it to hand wash our clothes.
+We use it to wash our clothes.
 We also wash the dishes by hand or use disposable plates.
 Every day, the men walk many miles to find water for cooking and drinking.
 It tastes salty, and we’re never sure if it’s safe.

 Supermarket shelves are now bare.
 Men spend hours in the morning, traveling by car, looking in markets far from here to find food, especially for dinner.
-They put their lives at risk, and they’re afraid if the gas runs out, they won’t know what to do.
+They put their lives at risk, and they’re afraid that if the gas runs out, they won’t know what to do.

 We stopped buying eggs for breakfast because a carton now costs almost $10.
 Luckily, my father bought two sacks of flour when the war first broke out.
 Like all Gazans, he knew he should stock up on food.
 Now, Mom bakes bread twice a day.
 Lunch depends on what the men are able to buy at the markets, usually rice or spaghetti.
 Without electricity, our fridge doesn’t work, so we are making lunch with only the food we can find each day.

 We sleep on mattresses in one big room.
 A curtain divides the men and women.
 On my right, Laya is sleeping with her toy.
-There are three infants waking up crying at night, including my eleven-month-old, Ayla.
+There are three infants waking up crying at night, including my 11-month-old, Ayla.
 Sleep is elusive, and it adds to the stress we already feel.
 We are tired, especially the mothers, and tempers are frayed.

 Whenever one of us falls ill, the sickness infects many others.
 We can’t tell whether it’s because of bad water, stress, close quarters, lack of food, or all of them.